dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 # Design Decisions

 - There are no requirements to extend `BuildTools`, or add any additional information to the `IChainable` structures.
-- Although the `ManagedChain<TChain, T1...>` generic classes are auto-generated (for convenience) this is done using T4 templating, an implementation of which is provided [in the labs](../../src/Lab/Experiments/PrototypeStructChaining/PrototypeStructChaining/ManagedChain.gen.tt).
+- Although the `ManagedChain<TChain...>` generic classes are auto-generated (for convenience) this is done using T4 templating, an implementation of which is provided [in the labs](../../src/Lab/Experiments/PrototypeStructChaining/PrototypeStructChaining/ManagedChain.gen.tt).
 - For improved performance, the chain's structures are held in a single block of contiguous unmanaged memory, as the memory is unmanaged, the position of the structures remains fixed, even though the containing object can be safely moved around by the GC in the heap.
+Indeed a pointer to this block is the only data stored by an instance of any `ManageChain<TChain...>` object, despite all the functionality provided!
 - The structure accessors return a copy of the structures, and always correct the `SType` and `PNext` on input.
 Even though the `PNext` values are exposed there is no way to modify them from outside the class, guaranteeing their safety.

 Open questions:

-- Should we expose 8, 16 or 32 `ManagedChain<TChain, T1...>` classes?
+- Should we expose 8, 16 or 32 `ManagedChain<TChain...>` classes?
 - Do we want to stick with `TChain chain, T1 item1`, or use `T1 item1, T2 item2` ala `Tuple`?
 - Although the constructors used by `ManagedChain.Create` and `ManagedChain.Load` could be made `internal`, I don't propose we do so.
 Primarily, the main benefit of the static methods is type inference, but, as chain building is frequently done with defaults then direct constructor access does not have a disadvantage, and can take advantage of implicit typing when assigning to an already typed field/property.
 Having both forms available is therefore convenient.
-- Currently `ManagedChain<TChain, T1>` is the smallest chain, there is a strong case to be made for a `ManagedChain<TChain>`.
 - The current `Load` methods expect an unmanaged chain that matches the supplied type constraints, and is of the same length.
 This is useful, as coders will normally expect a particular chain.
 We could additionally add more lax `Import` methods that will import an unmanaged chain into a managed chain by populating any positions with structure types found in the unmanaged chain, no matter at what position they are found.
 This is not entirely unreasonable as the order of chains (after the start) is not fixed in Vulkan, and it will allow importing existing chains where the order doesn't matter.
-- Similar to `Append` do we want a `Truncate` method to trim the end of a chain?
 - Similar to `Append` and `Truncate` we could also add `Insert` and `Remove` methods, though slightly more complex, as we'd have to generate multiples of each, it is not difficult to do, for example: